 Summer Journalism Institute

-Please fill out our application for the 2014 Summer Journalism Institute by April 1.
-Acceptance notification will be sent via email to students and parents shortly after the April 1 deadline.
+Please fill out our application for the 2014 Summer Journalism Institute by May 1.
+Acceptance notification will be sent via email to students and parents within a week of receiving your application.
+We currently have about 25 spots open for the camp so please apply as soon as possible.

 About the Camp: